webstudio-is/webstudio/packages/prisma-client/README.md

-# Webstudio Asset Uploader
+# Webstudio Prisma client

-The asset uploader is the packages that handles all the logic for our assets upload
+Package conatining our API to interact with prisma